Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

-Hence, the exact same proof as the proof for Theorem \ref{ThmGI}, with the $\eps$-regulator inserted and then taken to zero, shows that Wilson loop expectations with respect to the propagators $P_t$ (which are the integral kernels of $\hat P_t$) are independent of $t$.
-Since $P_0$ is the Coulomb gauge propagator, it remains to check that $P_1$ is the holomorphic gauge propagator.
+Hence, the exact same proof as the proof of Theorem \ref{ThmGI}, with the $\eps$-regulator inserted and then taken to zero, shows that Wilson loop expectations with respect to the propagators $P_\tau$ are independent of $\tau$.
+Indeed, we define the operator

+as before, which is a Laplace-type operator plus a nilpotent operator.
+From this, we obtain the $\eps$-regulated families propagator $\tilde P_{\tau,\eps}$ as in the proof for Theorem \ref{ThmGI}, and we proceed in exactly the same way.

+Since $P_0$ is the Coulomb gauge propagator, it remains to check that $P_1^{[0]}$ is the holomorphic gauge propagator and that $P_1^{[\pm 1]}$ have their $1$-form components belonging to $\Omega^{1,0}$.
 Indeed, if we do this, then

 for a gauge-invariant observable $O$, since $I$ vanishes whenever all the entries belong to $\Omega^{1,0}$.
-Moreover, for $P_1$, no regulator is in fact needed since the holomorphic gauge propagator (\ref{eq:holP}) is bounded as we approach the diagonal, which renders $\left<W_{f,\gm}\right>_{hol}$ finite.